mjs-py/celestial-GAN/README.md

 # celestial-GAN

-A GAN model built using Google CoLab that will create novel (i.e. convincing yet false) celestial images.
+A GAN built using Google CoLab that will create novel (i.e. convincing yet false) celestial images.
 Tensorflow, Python